 Inability to travel: Across many communities, women are discouraged from travelling alone; therefore they are unable to reach out to hospitals, which are usually a long distance from their villages.

 Of the many women screened and cured, they echoed the same reasons for their reasons for continuing to live a life of needless blindness.
-For example, 68 year old Ramjaniya Tharu of Haupur in Bardiya District knew she was visually impaired.
-She meant to get her eyes checked at the local community eye centre, however never the opportunity owing to her household responsibilities.
+For example, 68-year-old Ramjaniya Tharu of Haupur in Bardiya District knew she was visually impaired.
+She meant to get her eyes checked at the local community eye centre, however, never had the opportunity owing to her household responsibilities.

-Similarly on 9th June, 2022, as the Tej Kohli and Ruit Foundation team began setting up a screening camp in Motipur Village, Bardiya District, of the people who had started appearing at the camp for their free eye checkup, a majority of them were women who were earlier unable to have their eyes assessed.
+Similarly, on 9th June 2022, as the Tej Kohli and Ruit Foundation team began setting up a screening camp in Motipur Village, Bardiya District, of the people who had started appearing at the camp for their free eye checkups, a majority of them were women who were earlier unable to have their eyes assessed.
 Here too, of the 13 identified as living with cataracts, eight were women.

-Gender inequality is a fundamental human right, and a major United Nations Sustainable Development Goals (SDG5).
-Achieving gender equality can make a direct contribution to other Sustainable Development Goals - for example the number one United Nation's Sustainable Development Goal to reduce extreme poverty.
+Gender inequality is a fundamental human right, and a major United Nations Sustainable Development Goal (SDG5).
+Achieving gender equality can make a direct contribution to other Sustainable Development Goals - for example, the number one United Nations Sustainable Development Goal to reduce extreme poverty.

 Within the first year of intervention, it was also seen that the number of women, who needed surgery, compared to men was significantly higher overall.
 64% of women from low-income countries suffered from visual impairments.